 - Don’t click on suspicious messages or links, even if they appear to be posted by someone you know.

-- Flag any scam posts or messages you encounter on social media to the website, so they can help stop the threat from spreading.
+- Flag any scam posts or messages you encounter on social media to the respective platform, so they can help stop the threat from spreading.

 - If the site offers multi-factor authentication, use it, and choose the highest privacy setting available.